What is a Land Trade Request?

 The Wilmington District has determined all currently held easements and fee-owned lands are needed for the purposes for which they were originally acquired, and the District will not entertain requests from private parties to surplus any easements or fee-owned lands.
 Land exchange proposals will only be considered when it is clearly in the best interest of the Government.
 All exchanges must be desirable with respect to engineering, economic, environmental, real estate, and legal considerations.
 Requests for easement or land exchanges will be evaluated on a case-by-case basis.
-Factors that are considered when reviewing a land exchange are, but not limited to, current encroachments, land restrictions, disposal area access, parcel size, and location to the associated navigation project.
+Factors that are considered when reviewing a land exchange are, but not limited to, current encroachments, land restrictions, placement area access, parcel size, and location to the associated navigation project.
 The best interest of the Government may not be a 1:1 exchange of lands with regards to size, value, or intent.
 No land exchange will be considered solely for the benefit of a private party.
 Requests to surplus easement or fee-owned lands from private parties will not be considered and will be returned to the originator.

 A land trade between the USACE and another entity/individual does not predetermine any Section 10 of the Rivers and Harbors Act or Section 404 of the Clean Water Act permit decisions.
 The entity/individual should contact the Wilmington Regulatory Division and the North Carolina Division of Coastal Management and disclose their development plans to make sure their project is permitable under Federal and State Laws before pursuing a land trade.